 Investing in the right amenities for your type of property is a key aspect of standing out in our highly competitive market.
 Going the extra mile through amenities is the secret to creating that unique element guests are looking for.
 Good amenities will also bring you more bookings and increase your revenues.

-Amenities like smart TVs are no longer considered a luxury; guests already expect to find those when they rent a short-term property.
-Based on our experience, hot tubs and private pools are highly sought after by most guests.
-So, if you want to create that "wow" factor and a memorable experience for your guests, these are the amenities you should have in mind.
+- Amenities like smart TVs are no longer considered a luxury; guests already expect to find those when they rent a short-term property.

-Pro tip: one thing we have realized over the years is that guests really appreciate pet-friendly rentals.
+Pro tip: One thing we have realized over the years is that guests really appreciate pet-friendly rentals.
 Considering this option will open your business to a larger portion of the market visiting Pensacola Beach.

 More and more guests appreciate pet-friendly beach rentals.